okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 # How to contribute?

+## Before start

+If you work with statistics but not a coder or a developer that are not used to the routine below or just willing to learn, share ideas and catch-up, join us in the [Telegram Open Group](http://bit.ly/2cUBFr6).
+This group keep their language in English to be internationally open and we make Telegram the official channel to make easy for non-developers to reach the technical group.

 ## The basic

 A lot of discussions about ideas take place in the [Issues](https://github.com/datasciencebr/serenata-de-amor/issues) section.
 There you can catch up with what's going on and also suggest new ideas.